 Ron Thompson joined SiriusXM in 2017 as a college basketball analyst.
 He is a two-time Emmy Award-winning studio analyst with Comcast SportsNet Washington D.C. serving as the pre and post game analyst for the Washington Wizards.
 He has also hosted the series “My Life 365” having interviewed such NBA greats like Allen Iverson, Grant Hill, and Alonzo Mourning.
 Ron also currently serves as the game analyst for NBC Sports Network’s Colonial Athletic Association package, a game analyst for the Big East package on Fox Sports 1, and appears periodically on NBATV.

 Bobby Cremins has 31 years of head coaching experience at Appalachian State, Georgia Tech and College of Charleston.
 During the 1989-1990 season at Georgia Tech, Cremins led the Yellowjackets to a Final Four and was named the Naismith College Coach of the Year that season.
 He is also a three-time winner of the ACC Coach of the Year.
 Cremins was the captain and point guard of South Carolina from 1967-1970.

 As the south's sweetheart of sports, Rachel has been dubbed an "SEC-ologist" as she worked for Fox Sports and Scout.com covering the conference.
-In the fall she can be seen roaming the sidelines on the ACC Network each Saturday.
+In addition to her work at SiriusXM, Baribeau also writes for GridironNow.com.
 Outside of work, Rachel may put down the microphone, but chooses to pick up a megaphone and rally others for the causes in her community.
 She and six others summited Mount Kilimanjaro in April 2014 for former NFL player Kevin Turner, who suffers from ALS.
 The group raised over $80,000 for ALS research and awareness.